Reliance Communications: The Ericsson case

 In 2013, RCom signed a multi-year managed services agreement (MSA) with Ericsson to manage services of wireline and wireless network of 100000 km of fiber and mobile infrastructure in 11 telecom circles in India.
 This arrangement was a smooth business relationship until 2016, post which RCom struggled to pay the dues.
 This has been seen as an effect of Reliance Jio that disrupted the Indian telecom industry with its aggressive pricing after its commercial launch in September 2016 that affected all leading telecom players.

 By September 2017, Ericsson terminated the MSA and approached the NCLT to recover dues of ₹11 billion.
 By May 2018, the NCLT initiated insolvency proceedings even as RCom tried to sell spectrum and other assets.
 At the same time, RComm reached out to Ericsson and agreed to pay ₹5.5 billion as a settlement with a personal guarantee from Anil Ambani on the condition of withdrawal of insolvency proceedings.
 The Supreme Court reviewed the matter in August 2018 and ordered RComm to pay up ₹5.5 billion to Ericsson by 30 September.
 RCom failed to comply with the payment and sought an extension of 60 days to comply.
 Ericsson filed a contempt petition in Supreme court.

 In February 2019, the Supreme Court has held Anil Ambani and three others guilty of contempt of court and directed them to make payments by 19 March.
 In the meantime, Mukesh Ambani, the elder brother of Anil helped him with a bailout of ₹4.63 billion which he paid just a day before the deadline on 18 March.

 Reliance Communications Limited has paid ₹5.5 billion to Swedish multinational telecom and networking firm Ericsson a day before the Supreme Court’s deadline, the Anil Ambani-led company said in a statement.

 Sale of the company's assets

-During 2020, a consortium of companies bidded upwards of $200 Million USD to buy the assets of Reliance Communications.
+During 2020, a consortium of companies bidded upwards of US$200 Million to buy the assets of Reliance Communications.
 Members of the consortium include NKV Krishna's White Lotus Group, Mukesh Ambani's Reliance Industries, Bharti Airtel, UV Asset Reconstruction (UVARCL) and US-based Varde Partners.

 In 2022, Mukesh Ambani's Reliance Jio won the bid and acquired the assets of Reliance Communications for Rs.
 3720 crores.